Pictarine/electron-picta-search/README.md

 * Add Drive oauth + search for files as a core plugin
 * Add start at login menu item
 * Add dmg creation
+* Add the possibility to open the app on every screen

 ## Incoming